2 Signs, Gestures and Body Language

 Conclusion

 Sign language, bodily expressions, gestures, clothing, calumets and gifts regularly served as nonverbal modes of communication throughout the colonial period.
 Needless to say, context was important to help decipher and/or express what one desired through such communication.
 As time wore on, such visually-based language lingered.
 Even as new peoples entered the region, and new languages challenged one’s ability to verbally communicate, nonverbal communication mattered.
 Indeed, after the 1803 Louisiana Purchase, English speakers flooded the Mississippi valley with their new technologies and vocabulary in tow.
 In the case of the English botanist Thomas Nuttall, he wrote of a simple encounter he had with some Quapaws near Arkansas Post.
 “This evening we were visited by three young men, a boy, and a [Native woman] of the Osarks [sic], a band of the Quapaws or Arkansa Indians….They informed me, partly by signs, that their company was about five or six families or fires, as they intimated, out on a hunting excursion.”[69]
 And as Americans forced Native peoples into Indian territory, reliance on Plains Indian signing books increased so that those who entered the region might have some knowledge of how to communicate with the Native communities therein.
-Even in the early twentieth century, signs were still utilized as seen in this video example of nonverbal interaction between several Native peoples and an army officer.
+Even in the early twentieth century, signs were still used as seen in this video example of nonverbal interaction between several Native peoples and an army officer.
 No matter what nonverbal gestures or signs one encountered, such early interaction set the stage for future communication between Native peoples, Europeans and Americans across North America.
 All along the Mississippi and into the Pays d’en haut, nonverbal communication was widespread, intricate, yet vital to the welfare of all concerned.

 Questions and Activities: